-'Avatar 2': Release Date, Casting and Plot Details - NME
+'Avatar 2': Everything we know about the upcoming sci-fi epic

 Who is in Avatar 2?

-Jake Worthington and Zoe Saldana who plays Jake Sully and Neytiri in the first will return for the sequel.
+Sam Worthington and Zoe Saldaña who played Jake Sully and Neytiri in the first will return for the sequel.
 Sigourney Weaver is also set to be involved with the new film – despite conflicting messages from Cameron and Weaver.
 Cameron had previously suggested that Grace Augustine (Weaver) would be back in the films, despite her death, but in 2015 Weaver insisted that she’ll be involved but as a new character.

 Cameron also confirmed that Stephen Lang (Colonel Miles Quaritch) shall be in the film too, despite his character’s death.
 It’s all very confusing, but hey, everything about this film is.